davelively14/locorum/README.md

 For deployed v0.4.3, visit [Locorum](https://boiling-beach-47326.herokuapp.com/) from your browser.

 ## v0.4.4 to do list
-- Implement NoResult to handle situations where there are no results
+- Implement NoResult to handle situations where there are no results or when a backend crashes
   - ADJ: project.js -> look at TODOs and add code to handle no_results
+  - ADJ: BackendSys.Helpers -> when broadcasting no_results with reason :no_results
-- Implement NoResult to handle situations where backends crash
+  - Handle situations where backends crash
     - ADJ: BackendSys.BackendsSupervisor -> when a child fails, persist a no_result with "down" reason
+    - ADJ: BackendSys.Helpers -> broadcast a no_results with reason :down
 - Create a GenServer for each project channel to store ResultsCollections and interact with Repo
   - Locorum.Project.ProjectChannelServer
     - ADJ: fetch_new_results - update state with new results.
 NOTE: if only one search run, ensure newest_collections is only updated with the new results for that particular search.
 Do not overwrite collections from searches that have not been re-run